megaxzy/BlackJack_AI/README.md

 # BlackJack_AI
 black jack ai work

+Operating environment：python3

+files:
+  .py:

     The matrix.py has include the calss and main function which is runnable and can play the game.

     The algo.py is about the minimax algo(//TODO)

     The test_for_algo.py is about the algorithm models tests.

 cards: